madhank93/learn-k8s-ckad/README.md

 <details>

   <summary> 70.
 What is rolling and rollback deployment ? </summary>
+``
   <p>

+1. **Rolling deployment** - It is a software release strategy, which usually (one by one / one or more) replaces pods of the previous version of the application with pods of the newer version without any downtime.
+It is the default deployment strategy in k8s.

 <div style="text-align: center;">
     <img src="img/rolling-update.gif" alt="liveness" width="300" width="300"/>